coreos/docs/os/quickstart.md

 curl -L http://127.0.0.1:2379/v2/keys/message
 ```

-If you followed a guide to set up more than one CoreOS machine, you can SSH into another machine and can retrieve this same value.
+If you followed a guide to set up more than one Container Linux machine, you can SSH into another machine and can retrieve this same value.

 ### More detailed information